Our Team & Board

 dorian rader, vice president

-Dorian Rader is the Executive Director and co-founder of New Mexico Start-Up Factory, a technology transfer organization, paired with an investment fund that licenses innovations from research institutions to create investable high-tech companies.
-An experienced water entrepreneur herself, Dorian has launched 13 high-tech companies, including EcoPesticides International and Zocere Pharmaceuticals.
+Dorian Rader is Managing Partner at New Mexico Angel spin-off, NMA Ventures.
+She is also the former the Executive Director and co-founder of New Mexico Start-Up Factory, a technology transfer organization, paired with an investment fund that licenses innovations from research institutions to create investable high-tech companies.
+An experienced water entrepreneur herself, Dorian has launched 14 high-tech companies.
 With a background in finance and operations, she has a proven track record of taking companies from idea to industry, while ensuring the formation of a stable and fiscally responsible corporate infrastructure.

 She is also currently serves as the Vice President of the New Mexico Angels, where she works to source high growth investment opportunities, while performing due diligence and managing the investment portfolio after an equity deal has been made.
 Rader is also a General Partner with Rio Vista Growth Capital, a New Mexico mezzanine fund where she manages the operations and financials of the fund’s investments.
 Additionally, she has worked with the University of New Mexico patent office, was the Angel in Residence at Sandia National Laboratories, and served as Senior Associate at national VC firm, Village Capital.
 Dorian advises and coaches entrepreneurs on equity investments across many different organizations in New Mexico and Colorado.
 She earned a B.A. from the University of New Mexico in Entrepreneurial Studies.